nicoanadt/klb-workshop/README.md

 3. For **Actions**, choose **Manage IAM roles**.
 The IAM roles page appears.

 4. Choose `myspectrum_role` IAM role from the list.
-Then choose **Add IAM role** to add it to the list of Attached IAM roles.
+Then choose **Associate IAM role** to add it to the list of Attached IAM roles.

-5. Choose **Done** to associate the IAM role with the cluster.
+5. Choose **Save changes** to associate the IAM role with the cluster.
 The cluster is modified to complete the change.

 ### 4.4 Create external schema to use Redshift Spectrum

+1. Open **Redshift Query Editor v2**
-1. Create external schema in Redshift
+2. Create external schema in Redshift

      ```
      create external schema klb_spectrum